 Learning every part of a song will help you truly get to know it and raise your confidence.

-Learn the parts with the drums, bass, vocal melodies, keyboards, and don’t just focus on the guitar part.
+Learn the parts with the drums, bass, vocal melodies, keyboards, and don’t just focus on your own part.

 While this is all sound advice, there’s not much to learn from the Santana MasterClass course.